History of our Association

 In February 1996 we opened our long-sought Association office in Copley Square.
 It was a very modest office of two rooms tucked away in the back of the building but it met the need nicely.
 Once we moved in and got settled, we soon realized we had outgrown our new space and in April 1997 we moved down the hall to a slightly larger office in the front of the building overlooking Copley Square, the Boston Public Library and Trinity church.
 We grew from one practitioner office to two offices and one Association room to two rooms—the Association executive assistant’s work space and reception area and a small but workable study room.

-Since August 2000, the office is open six days a week.
-We’re happy to see members and guests using the study room in the office and especially glad to extend hospitality to visiting practitioners who are members or guests.
+From August 2000 to May 2019, the office was open six days a week.
+We were happy to see members and guests using the study room in the office and especially glad to extend hospitality to visiting practitioners who are members or guests.

 A HEALING PRACTICE

 In 2003 and 2004 on Association day we took new steps to emphasize the healing practice of Christian Science.
 Listed practitioners who are members of our Association were available during the lunch break in 2003 to talk with fellow members interested in working towards the public practice of Christian Science.
 In 2004, during the lunch break members of the Association who were taking cases but not yet Journal-listed joined the practitioners from the Association in talking with those who were feeling ready to move in a similar direction.
 As of 2016 we have five Journal-listed practitioners among our Association members, and four practitioners who have become teachers.